DRA Member Organizations

 Kobe Local Meteorological Office, constantly monitoring natural phenomena such as heavy rains, typhoons, earthquakes, tsunamis, and volcanic eruptions, announces information on these phenomena.
 These information include disaster reduction information to protect the people’s lives and property from natural disasters, information to support traffic safety, industry information, life information, environmental information and so on.
 By providing these information to disaster prevention related organizations, local public organizations, and the press, we contribute to the prevention and mitigation, improvement in the convenience of people’s life, and environmental preservation.

 The United Nations Office for Disaster Risk Reduction (UNDRR) was established in 2000 (Headquarters is in Geneva).
 The main aims of the organization are to achieve a substantial reduction of disaster losses and to build resilient communities and nations as an essential condition for sustainable development.
 UNDRR serves as catalyst and focal point in coordinating international efforts in Disaster Risk Reduction (DRR) and developing international frameworks for DRR.
 In cooperation with many partners, UNDRR promotes mainstreaming of DRR and building resilience against disasters and supports the implementation and follow-up of the Sendai Framework for Disaster Risk Reduction 2015-2030, which was adopted by the Third UN World Conference on Disaster Risk Reduction as the successor of the Hyogo Framework for Action 2005-2015.
-The UNDRR Office in Japan was established in October 2007.
+The UNDRR Kobe Office was established in October 2007.

 United Nations Office for the Coordination of Humanitarian Affairs (OCHA) Kobe Office